Your Student's Sexual Decision Making

 - Remind your student that using condoms reduces his/her risk for STIs, such as HIV

 “Since you’ve been at Kent State have you met any students who are pregnant or young parents?”

-- Talk to your student about abstinence and the benefits of waiting to have sex
+- Talk to your student about their right to wait to have sex

 - Remind your student that it is both parties’ responsibility to be safe and to prevent pregnancy

 - Talk to your students about various methods of contraception